payorch/connector-service/README.md

   }' localhost:8000 ucs.payments.PaymentService/PaymentAuthorize
 ```

-The final part of the command — **localhost:8000 ucs.payments.PaymentService/VoidPayment** — corresponds to the **VoidPayment** RPC defined in your **payment.proto** file.
-Depending on which RPC method you want to invoke, you can replace **VoidPayment** with any of the following method names defined under PaymentService.
+The final part of the command — **localhost:8000 ucs.payments.PaymentService/PaymentAuthorize** — corresponds to the **PaymentAuthorize** RPC defined in your **payment.proto** file.
+Depending on which RPC method you want to invoke, you can replace **PaymentAuthorize** with any of the following method names defined under PaymentService.

-_Note: 💡 Replace all placeholders (YOUR_CONNECTOR_REFERENCE_ID, CONNECTOR_API_KEY, etc.) with actual values for your payments processors._
+_Note: 💡 Replace all placeholders (API-KEY, KEY1, API-SECRET, etc.) with actual values for your payments processors._

 On running the above grpcURL command, you'll should see a response like the following: